ddxv/appgoblin/README.md

-# AppGoblin Analytics Dashboard for Mobile App Ecosystem
+# AppGoblin Free App Analytics & SDK Analysis

-Visit [AppGoblin](https://appgoblin.info) for free app marketing aso tools, app analytics and ad tech company analysis for over 4 million apps.
+[AppGoblin is a site for free app marketing aso tools, iOS and Android SDK analysis and ad tech company analysis for over 4 million apps](https://appgoblin.info).
+This repo is the frontend and backend of [AppGoblin](https://appgoblin.info) website itself.
+The data is crawled by [ddxv/adscrawler](https://github.com/ddxv/adscrawler).

 [<img src="/frontend/static/appgoblin_screenshot.png" width="500"/>](/frontend/static/appgoblin_screenshot.png)

-This is the code used to create [AppGoblin](https://appgoblin.info) for tracking app store ranks, app marketing keyword analysis, adtech SDKs, trackers and other mobile app companies.
-Please don't hesitate to reach out if you have any questions or suggestions, Discord below.

-## Features
+## AppGoblin Features

 - **[App Intelligence](https://appgoblin.info/)**: AppGoblin has data on over 4 million iOS and Android apps with more added daily.
   - Keywords: Track your or competitors' keywords and the top apps associated with those keywords